ID Validation

 📘

-• Images should be at least 1000 pixels on one dimension, width or height.
+• Images should be at least 1000 pixels on one dimension, either width or height.

-• ID's should be fully visible in the image without edges or corners removed
+• IDs must be fully visible in the image.
+No edges or corners should be removed.
+Otherwise, the image is invalid.

-• There should be some padding between the image edges and the ID edge
+• There should be some padding (space) between the image edges and the ID edges, as illustrated here.
+Otherwise, the image is invalid.

 ImageDescription